-The fund has a nominating and governance committee comprised of Merit E. Janow, Christopher E. Stone and Kathy J. Williams.
+The fund has a nominating and governance committee comprised of Gina F. Adams, Nariman Farvardin, William D. Jones, Josette Sheeran and Margaret Spellings.
 The committee periodically reviews such issues as the board's composition, responsibilities, committees, compensation and other relevant issues, and recommends any appropriate changes to the full board of trustees.
 The committee also coordinates annual self-assessments of the board and evaluates, selects and nominates independent trustee candidates to the full board of trustees.
 While the committee normally is able to identify from its own and other resources an ample number of qualified candidates, it will consider shareholder suggestions of persons to be considered as nominees to fill future vacancies on the board.
 Such suggestions must be sent in writing to the nominating and governance committee of the fund, addressed to the fund's secretary, and must be accompanied by complete biographical and occupational data on the prospective nominee, along with a written consent of the prospective nominee for consideration of his or her name by the committee.
-The nominating and governance committee held one meeting during the 2023 fiscal year.
+The nominating and governance committee held two meetings during the 2023 fiscal year.

 Proxy voting procedures and principles - The fund's investment adviser, in consultation with the fund's board, has adopted Proxy Voting Procedures and Principles (the "Principles") with respect to voting proxies of securities held by the fund and other funds advised by the investment adviser or its affiliates.
 The complete text of these principles is available at capitalgroup.com.
-Proxies are voted by a committee of the appropriate equity investment division of the investment adviser under authority delegated by the funds' board.
+Proxies are voted by a committee of the appropriate equity investment division of the investment adviser under authority delegated by the funds' boards.
 The boards of American Funds have established a Joint Proxy Committee ("JPC") composed of independent board members from each American Funds board.
 The JPC's role is to facilitate appropriate oversight of the proxy voting process and provide valuable input on corporate governance and related matters.